PheWAS/PheWAS/README.md

 The PheWAS package can be installed using the devtools package.
 The following code when executed in R will get you started:
 ```
 install.packages("devtools")
-#It may be necessary to install DBI as not all package dependencies are installed below:
+#It may be necessary to install required as not all package dependencies are installed by devtools:
-install.packages("DBI")
+install.packages(c("dplyr","tidyr","ggplot2","MASS","meta","ggrepel","DT"))
 devtools::install_github("PheWAS/PheWAS")
 library(PheWAS)
 ```